 Fixed: With a fixed rate mortgage, you sign up to a set rate for a certain period of time, usually ranging from two to five years, although it is possible to lock into longer term fixed rate deals too.
 The rate won’t change during the term of the deal regardless of what happens to the Bank of England base rate, so you’ll have peace of mind that your payments won’t change.
 Fixed rate mortgages usually appeal to homebuyers who want certainty when budgeting.

 Tracker: This type of mortgage, as its name suggests, usually tracks the Bank of England base rate, plus a set percentage.
-For example, if you chose a mortgage deal which tracked the base rate plus another 2%, given the base rate is currently 0.25%, this would mean your payable mortgage rate would be 2.25%.
-The main advantage of a tracker deal is that when rates are falling you will benefit, but if and when rates start to rise, so will the cost of your mortgage payments.
+For example, if you chose a mortgage deal which tracked the base rate plus another 2%, and the base rate was 0.75%, this would mean your payable mortgage rate would be 2.75%.
+The main advantage of a tracker deal is that when rates are falling you will benefit, but if and when rates start to rise, so will the cost of your payments.

 Offset: With an offset mortgage, you can offset any savings you have against the amount you owe on your mortgage, reducing the amount of interest you pay.
 So, if you have a £150,000 mortgage and £30,000 in savings, you can offset these savings against your mortgage, meaning you only pay interest on £120,000 of your mortgage.
 You will still have access to your savings whenever you want.
 Rates on offset mortgages can be slightly higher than on standard mortgages.